fmind/shell/README.md

 # F :: Shell

- An interactive shell based on Docker, Ubuntu, Ansible and my dotfiles
+Interactive shell that combines Ubuntu and my dotfiles.